mubbi/laravel-blog-5.6.5/README.md

 2. `cd laravel-blog-5.6.5`
 3. `composer install`
 4. `php artisan key:generate`
-5. `Edit config/app.php` - and set your correct app url
+5. Edit file `config/app.php` - and set your correct app url
-6. `Edit config/database.php` - and set your DB conenction details
+6. Edit file `config/database.php` - and set your DB connection details
 7. `php artisan migrate --seed`
 8. `Register in the application as the first user and get all admin roles by default`